aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMaxColor() {#getMaxColor--}

+<b>@deprecated.</b> Please use the 'maxColor' property instead.
 Get or set the gradient color for the maximum value in the range.

 ```javascript
 getMaxColor() : Color;